 Made for: Entrepreneurs interested in and selling in the ever-changing world of commerce and retail.

-Jason (also known as the Retail Geek) and Scot started this weekly show to share some of the high-level debates and conversations they were having about the future of retail and commerce.
+Jason (also known as the Retail Geek) and Scot share some of the high-level debates and conversations they have about the future of retail and commerce.

-Jason and Scot's interview-style episodes share interesting insights from industry veterans, but it's their deep dives that are especially worth listening to for the latest business news and trends in retail.
-Whether it's Amazon's latest experiment, or the move towards VR/AR, listening to these two friends talk is always a good time.
+The interview-style episodes include insights from industry veterans, but it’s Jason and Scot’s deep dives that are worth listening to for the latest business news and trends in retail.
+Whether it’s Amazon’s latest experiment, or the move toward VR/AR, listening to these two friends talk is always a good time.